Sebastian-/Design-Patterns/README.md

 ### Factory Pattern

 * There are two common variations on the factory pattern: the factory method pattern, and the abstract factory pattern.
-    * The differences between them boil down to which parts of a system need to remain flexible....(TODO: come back to this)
+Both are meant to encapsulate object creation, but go about it in different ways.
 * Factory Method Pattern
     * Definition - The factory method pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 This allows a class to defer instantiation to subclasses.
+        * The "interface for creating an object" includes the factory methods meant for instantiating objects, as well as the interface those objects must adhere to.
         * By using this pattern, a class can define methods which make use of the objects a factory method will produce, without being tied to a single, concrete implementation of those objects.
-Subclasses will implement the factory method to produce relevant objects.
+        * Subclasses will implement the factory method to produce relevant objects.

 ## Sources